10 Popular Animals With Hooves

 Goats are starting our blog list of animals with hooves.
 Their cloven hooves have a curved shape, providing additional strength and balance.

-Goats have adapted hooves that allow them to climb steep and sloped surfaces easily.
+Goats have adapted hooves to climb steep and sloped surfaces easily.

 The cushioned sole of their hooves offers traction and can deform inward to absorb any irregularities in the terrain.